 Who is this advice for?

-So feel free to read on – you might learn something useful.
+Feel free to read on – I hope you’ll learn something useful.

-Note: This article is focusing on finding a role in English-speaking or bilingual English/Japanese environments.
-If you have business-level (or better) Japanese language skills and want to work somewhere like Hitachi or Fujitsu or a similar domestic Japanese company, I’m sure you can find out how to apply to those kinds of companies online.
+Note: This article focuses on finding roles in English-speaking or bilingual English/Japanese environments.
+If you have business-level (or better) Japanese language skills and want to work somewhere like Hitachi, Fujitsu or a similar domestic Japanese company, you’ll find guidance on applying to those kinds of firms elsewhere online.

 The tech job market in Japan